zainafzal88/blog/_posts/2020-05-21-hosting-at-home.md

 Via recommendation from the group I ordered a Raspberry Pi Zero.
 A few hours later, I recalled that I already have Raspberry Pi 3 that someone lent to me a while ago but was sitting unused.
 A huge smile came on my face just because I didn’t have to wait for the new one to come in the post.
 The idea from the group was to setup a server at home “just because” is as a learning experience.

-Full Disclosure: The idea was my mentor’s ( Paul Kukiel[link to linked in] ) and he held numerous hands-on sessions (over zoom) with me and few other developer friends to teach us how to set up the server.
+Full Disclosure: The idea was my mentor’s, [Paul Kukiel](https://www.linkedin.com/in/paulkukiel/).
+He held numerous hands-on sessions (over zoom) with me and few other developer friends to teach us how to set up the server.
 After, that I got busy with other life’s stuff and couldn’t come back to it.

 At the end, our architecture will look like this which includes your website hosted on Raspberry Pi and accessible via the public internet.